-Financial Aid Information
+Student Financial Services Information

-For financial aid information and application materials for the School of Arts and Sciences, please contact the Office of Financial Aid:
+For financial services information and application materials for the School of Arts and Sciences, please contact the Student Financial Services Office:

-Office of Financial Aid Montreat College (MC 881) P.O.
-Box 1267 Montreat, NC 28757 800-545-4656 financialaid@montreat.edu
+Student Financial Services Office Montreat College (MC 881) P.O.
+Box 1267 Montreat, NC 28757 800-545-4656 financialservices@montreat.edu

-The Office of Financial Aid is committed to providing financial resources to students who seek an education at an institution committed to integrating faith and learning.
+The Student Financial Services Office is committed to providing financial resources to students who seek an education at an institution committed to integrating faith and learning.
 In partnership with college, federal, state, and other organizations, the Office will coordinate the administration of all students' financial assistance awarded to ensure equity and consistency in the delivery of funds to students.
+By keeping expenses at a minimum and by offering a substantial and comprehensive financial aid program, Montreat College provides an educational opportunity for many students who otherwise might not be financially able to attend college.
+No qualified student should hesitate to apply because of lack of financial resources.